gvp-257/AnalogControlPanel/Readme.md

     InternalADC.end()

 Start and stop the InternalADC.
 Stopping it reduces current consumption by about 300 microamps while the processor is awake, which may be useful for battery powered projects that only use the ADC now and then, for example to read the battery voltage.
 The ADC must also be stopped before going into power-off sleep, or it will continue to consume current.

+    InternalADCSettings adcsettings = InternalADC.saveSettings();
+    InternalADC.restoreSettings(adcsettings)

+Save the ADC's settings in a variable `settings` of type `InternalADCSettings`, and then restore the ADC to use those settings.

 ## SCALE: Voltage Reference for Max Input Voltage